kennytilton/MatrixJS/cljs/matrix/README.md

-# matrix
+# MatrixCLJS

-MatrixJS, a minimal yet powerful and efficient web/mobile framework for ClojureScript built only of CLJS and HTML.

-## Overview

-Matrix combines ClojureScript, a thin HTML generator, and the CLJS version of Cells to produce a simple but powerful and efficient CLJS Web/mobile development framework.
-It is a sister project of the pure JS [js/matrixjs](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) framework.
-Head to [the mother page](https://github.com/kennytilton/MatrixJS) of both implementations for an overview, including motivation for the name "matrix".
+MatrixCLJS combines ClojureScript, a thin HTML generator, and the CLJS version of Cells to produce a simple but powerful and efficient CLJS Web development framework.
+Head to [the mother page](https://github.com/kennytilton/MatrixJS) for an overview, including motivation for the name "matrix".
+A sister project built of straight JS can be [found here](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) framework.

-This project is at once an implemention of the TodoMVC classic and (for now) the official version of both Matrix and Cells for CLJS.
+This project is at once an implemention of the TodoMVC\* classic and (for now) the official version of both Matrix and Cells for CLJS. * We call ours TodoSSB because our design imperative eschews exploding things along MVC lines in favor of keeping together everything related to some particular bit of application behavior.
+"SSB" stands for "single source of behavior", with a nice pun in there because by "source" we mean a single block of lexical source.
+We digress.

 ## Setup